PolnerA/Game/MyGame/Resources/README.md

 # Resources for My Game

-Place artwork and other files needed by your game in this directory.
-Examples include:
+Placed artwork and other files needed by the game in this directory.
+Such as:

 - Images
 - Sprites